civilcode/playbook/guides/practices/pair-programming.md

 * Fixing a bug
 * Refactoring
 * Onboarding a new member
-* Live code review (one member reviews code implemented byt the other member)
+* Live code review (one member reviews code implemented but the other member)

 Pairing is not appropriate for: